GStreamer/gstreamer/markdown/design/gstpipeline.md

     yet be prerolled and the selection process will select the clock of a more upstream element.

-- use GstSystemClock, this only happens when no element provides a usable clock.
+- use `GstSystemClock`, this only happens when no element provides a usable clock.

 The application can influence this clock selection with two methods: